 Teaching Is Learning Is Teaching

-Pedagogical content knowledge (hereafter PCK) has this crucial property: it is symmetric.
-The information needed to successfully communicate with someone about a concept within a given concept space is the same regardless of which person is teaching or learning.
-In addition, some nonempty portion of PCK will be unique to an individual.
+Much, but not all, pedagogical content knowledge (hereafter PCK) is symmetric: the information needed to successfully communicate with someone about a concept within a given concept space is the same regardless of which person is teaching or learning.
+Some nonempty portion of PCK will be unique to an individual.

 Therefore a sage has said, 'I will do nothing (of purpose), and the people will be transformed of themselves; I will be fond of keeping still, and the people will of themselves become correct.
 I will take no trouble about it, and the people will of themselves become rich; I will manifest no ambition, and the people will of themselves attain to the primitive simplicity.'